-The proposed project will develop a new qualification in Rooftop and Vertical Gardens to meet the needs of emerging markets in Australia.
-The new qualification will be developed at an advanced trade level within the Landscaping unit sector (AHCLSC) and will be a mixture of new units, current units within the AHC Training Package and potentially units imported from another Training Package.
-The project was identified as a Priority in the 2018 Skills Forecast.
+The proposed project will develop one new qualification, new units of competency and skill sets in Rooftop and Vertical Gardens to meet the needs of emerging markets in Australia.
+The new qualification and skill sets will be developed at an advanced trade level within the Landscaping unit sector (AHCLSC) and will comprise of a mixture of new units, current units within the AHC Training Package and, potentially, units imported from other training package(s).
+This project was identified as a priority in the 2018 Skills Forecast.